Both are plastic, both behave like money, but the credit card has better legal protection

 Credit or debit?
 That question will sound familiar to anyone who has presented their credit card or debit card when making an in-store purchase.
-But before you even get to the register, you should ask yourself that very same question in order to decide if you want a debit card or credit card in your wallet.
+But before you even get to the register, you should ask yourself that very same question.

 However, debit cards are not superior to credit cards in all respects.
 Consumers without a debt burden who pay their balance in full each month can benefit from up to 40 days of free float, or the time between when a purchase is made and when you actually pay your bill.
 With debit cards, the money is withdrawn from your account almost instantly.

 And, that immediate withdrawal with a debit card is the reason credit cards offer greater protection for consumers.
 With a credit card, you have the option of withholding payment should you be unsatisfied with the quality of a purchase.
 But when paying by debit card, there is a good chance the merchant already has your money by the time you realize something is wrong with the purchase.

 The law is more on your side when it comes to credit card purchases.

 - With credit cards: The governing law is the Fair Credit Billing Act, which is implemented by Regulation Z. The law limits liability on stolen credit cards to $50, and if you report the loss before your card is used, you are not responsible for any charges.
 Most major credit card companies and issuing banks also offer zero liability protection to consumers.
 In other words, if a thief uses your account to make purchases, you’re not liable for a penny of the charges.
 Also, credit card users are not required to pay any amount that may be in dispute, meaning the cardholder retains use of the fund for the amount in question until the issue is resolved.
 While policies have changed in favor of debit card transactions (providing greater protection and in many cases zero liability), you still don’t have the degree of consumer protection with a PIN-based card as you do with a credit card.